 Studies show that 60 percent of patients who suffer from hip pain are women.

-Hip pain tends to fall in three age groups for women.
+Hip pain tends to fall into three age groups for women.

 A) Women in their 50s and post-menopausal women, due to the decrease in bone mineralization and the onset of osteoporosis.